 Even though most of us have happy memories of holiday celebrations, this time of the year can be stressful.
 There are pervasive societal expectations that everything should be cheerful, regardless of the circumstances.
 Our elders used to be in charge of making the holidays merry while the younger generations were the focus.
 But as our elders begin to slow down and need more help, the holiday responsibilities increasingly fall to us.

-For several years, I was responsible for decorating two senior living apartments, two nursing home rooms and my own home.
-On top of my usual caregiving duties, I also had shopping, gift wrapping and holiday meals in several locations to consider.
-I did try to simplify life as much as possible during this hectic time, but I also wanted to do everything in my power to ensure that my elders had a warm, meaningful holiday season regardless of where they lived and how their abilities had changed.
+For several years, I was responsible for decorating two senior living apartments, two nursing home rooms, and my own home.
+On top of my usual caregiving duties, I also had shopping, gift wrapping, and holiday meals in several locations to consider.
+I did try to simplify life as much as possible during this hectic time, but I also wanted to do everything in my power to ensure that my elders had a warm, meaningful holiday season no matter where they lived and how their abilities had changed.

 At the start of each new year, I would always ask myself if I had done enough.
 Although I may not have fully accepted my efforts as sufficient at the time, I realize now that I did give my very best.
 I learned a great deal throughout this period in my life, and I’d like to share my essential tips for enjoying holidays with seniors.

 Decorate togetherUse your elders’ treasured holiday decorations.
 Talk about each piece as you pull it out of storage.
-If they cannot actively participate in decorating their home, ask what they envision the finished product to look like and where they’d prefer certain pieces to be placed.
+If they can’t actively participate in decorating their home, ask what they envision the finished product to look like and where they’d prefer certain pieces to be placed.
 This is especially important if your loved one spends most of their time in a certain area of the house.
 Prioritize their favorite items by putting them where they can be seen and enjoyed the most.
-Just be sure to decorate in a way that does not pose any safety hazards.
+Just be sure to decorate in a way that doesn’t pose any safety hazards.

 If your aging loved one lives with you, don’t treat them as a guest.
 Ask for help in any way they can provide it while carefully accounting for their limitations and personal safety.
 You don’t want to make them feel inept, but you do want to offer the chance to participate.